 At 8:20 PM, rescue teams continued working on the collapsed structures in Los Palos Grandes, with reports of people trapped under the rubble.

-Officials from Polichacao, Civil Protection, Caracas Firefighters, Highway Paramedics, and the Bolivarian National Police were deployed to the scene.
+Officials from Polichacao, Civil Protection, Caracas Firefighters, Highway Angels Paramedics, and the Bolivarian National Police were deployed to the scene.

-The epicenter of the earthquake was reported near Morón, in Carabobo state, approximately 150 kilometers west of Caracas, at a depth of just 10 kilometers.
-This shallow depth amplified the effects of the seismic event in the capital.
-The earthquake, which lasted about 51 seconds, was also felt in Colombia, Curaçao, and Aruba, and triggered a tsunami alert for Venezuela and the Caribbean.
-Caracas airport was evacuated as a precautionary measure.
+That shallow depth amplified the effects of the earthquake in the capital.
+The quake, which lasted about 51 seconds, was also felt in Colombia, Curaçao, and Aruba, and prompted the activation of a tsunami warning for Venezuela and the Caribbean.
+The airport in Caracas was evacuated as a precautionary measure.

 Structural damage was also reported in the states of Aragua, Miranda, Anzoátegui, and Bolívar, although no precise details were available in the initial hours.

 Venezuela recorded a magnitude 7.3 earthquake in August 2018, with its epicenter in the northern part of the Paria Peninsula, which was also strongly felt in Caracas.
-The Los Palos Grandes area has historically been vulnerable due to its alluvial soil, which amplifies the effects of seismic activity, and the most devastating precedent in that area remains the 1967 Four-Hundred-Year Earthquake.

 Filed under: